 Swap out the barley and try farro in soups.
 It doesn’t get mushy and is so delicious and good for you.
 This recipe is for Beef and Farro Soup and it’s AMAZING.

 I’ve got a real thing for beef and barley soup.
 It’s one of my favorites.
-But lately I’ve been obsessed with farro (have you seen all the farro recipes I’ve done???
-Sheesh!
-LOL).
+But lately I’ve been obsessed with farro.
 So I just had to take my favorite soup and tweak it to include farro.
+Scroll down to read more about farro and this soup, or click here to jump down to the recipe.

 Farro is great to use in soup because it doesn’t get too soft if it sits in liquid but instead tends to retain its texture.
 This means that you can make a big batch of soup, like this one, and then have it in your fridge for a couple days without the grain getting bloated and mushy.